 Makahiki was also a time of truce – no battles and no war.

-And, forgiving debts and redistributing the lands happened during this time.
-These were the lands which had lost their ruler or steward.
+Forgiving debts and redistributing the lands happened during this time.
+These were the lands that had lost their ruler or steward.
 Usually, this redistribution would happen with the death of that area’s ruler.

 It was indeed a fresh beginning.

-And, in typical Hawaiian style, a time for an extravagant celebration with games, music, hula, feasting, and a variety of contests.
+In typical Hawaiian style, it was a time for an extravagant celebration with games, music, hula, feasting, and a variety of contests.

 University of Hawai’i, Maui College – Part of the Makahiki Mural

-There were a multitude of games.
+There was a multitude of games.
 They were arranged similarly to the ancient Greek Olympic Games.
 Many of the games required skills necessary in battle.

 One example was the game known as Spear Tossing.